 Reading for Pleasure

-We are striving to become a reading school where all children and adults read for pleasure and can share in the joy of books.
-We follow the Oxford Reading Tree scheme which allows all children to access books to take home at a level suitable for them.
+We are a reading school where all children and adults read for pleasure and can share in the joy of books.
+In the EYFS and in Years 1 & 2, we follow the Oxford Reading Tree scheme which allows all children to access books to take home at a level suitable for them.
 These books are to be read aloud to family and quietly to ourselves.
-We encourage all family members to comment on each reading through home reading journals.
-Our school library is currently being developed to house beautiful new books and a cataloguing system which will allow our children to take ownership of their reading experience.
+We encourage all family members to comment on each reading through home reading records.
+Our school library is home to beautiful new books and a cataloguing system which allows our children to take ownership of their reading experience.
 Every class visits our local council run library each half term and we encourage all children to get a library card which allows them free access to thousands of books.

 In the Early Years and Foundation Stage an emphasis on real life experiences means that children have opportunities to develop their understanding of maths in the world around them.
 There is a strong emphasis on role-play and the use of concrete materials to support their understanding.